-A large literature that attempts to explain occupational segregation has focused on three classes of explanations: gender differences in skills and human capital, gender difference in preferences for job characteristics, and gender based discrimination.2 In this paper, we extend the literature relating gender differences in skills to occupational choice by examining the importance of sex differences in a set of labor market aptitudes and skills that, to our knowledge, have not been systematically highlighted in research on gender based occupational segregation.
+A large literature that attempts to explain occupational segregation has focused on three classes of explanations: gender differences in skills and human capital, gender differences in preferences for job characteristics, and gender based discrimination.
+In this paper, we extend the literature relating gender differences in skills to occupational choice by examining the potential importance of sex differences in a set of labor market aptitudes and skills that, to our knowledge, have not been systematically highlighted in research on gender based occupational segregation.

-Our focus is on gender differences in sensory, motor and spatial aptitudes-for example, the sense of touch, fingering abilities and depth perception.
+Our focus is gender differences in sensory, motor and spatial aptitudes-for example, the sense of touch, fingering abilities and depth perception.
 There is extensive research documenting differences between males and females in these skills, many starting at very young ages.
 While these skill differences have received less attention than gender differences in other traits, they are nevertheless clearly relevant to job skills in many occupations.

-We map the evidence of sex differences in these aptitudes into occupational aptitudes, physical requirements, working conditions and temperaments as captured by the Dictionary of Occupational Titles (DOT).
+We map the evidence of sex differences in these aptitudes into occupational aptitudes, physical requirements, working conditions and temperaments as captured by the Dictionary of Occupational Titles (DOT, see for example, U.S. Department of Labor Employment and Training Administration 1991).
 We next relate these codes to different patterns of occupational selection by men and women.
-Specifically, we regress the log odds of male to female employment in an occupation on our DOT aptitude measures.
-In these regressions, we control for a number of other occupational characteristics that have been suggested as explanations for gender occupational segregation, including measures of math and verbal demands, physical strength, people/things orientation, "occupational risk" (risk of death, competition and prestige), and time flexibility.
-With few exceptions, females and males select into occupations on the DOT occupational attributes in line with the predictions of the research on gender differences in motor, sensory and spatial skills, suggesting that the "lab" evidence has some implications for economic life.
+With few exceptions, females and males select into occupations on the DOT occupational attributes in accordance with the predictions of the research on gender differences in motor, sensory and spatial skills, suggesting that the "lab" evidence has some implications for economic life.
+These relationships largely remain once we control for other explanations of gender occupational segregation, including measures of math and verbal demands, physical strength, people/things orientation, "occupational risk" (risk of death, competition and prestige), and time flexibility.